austintheriot/algorithms-and-data-structures/Directory/Linked Lists/LinkedList.about.md

 ## Steps

 Deleting in a Linked List:
-  1. For a given node n, point the n.prev node to n.next;
+  1. For a given node n, point the n.prev node to n.next
+      - In a doubly linked list, the n.next.prev must also be changed to point to n.prev
   2. Check for a null pointer
   3. Update the head or tail as necessary

 ## Runtime

 A linked list accesses indexes in O(n) time, but can add and delete elements from the beginning in O(1) time.

 ## More Info